-Checking In: When you arrive at the health Transformation Building, take the elevators to the 9th floor.
-Check in with our friendly concierge staff and they will escort you to imaging check-in.
-Once you’re checked in we’ll walk you to mammography and complete your screening.
+Checking In: When you arrive at the Health Transformation Building, take the elevators to the 9th floor.
+Check in with our friendly concierge staff and they will escort you to imaging’s check-in.
+Once you’re checked in with imaging, we’ll walk you to mammography and complete your screening.

 Insurance and Billing: We accept most major insurance plans, but can also accommodate self-pay patients as well.
 Please note, UT Health Austin imaging studies are interpreted by the radiologists of Austin Radiological Association (ARA).
 Because they are a separate entity, you will receive a separate bill from ARA for the reading or interpretation of your mammogram.

 What should I wear?
-Wear comfortable clothing that can be removed easily.
+Wear comfortable clothing that can be easily removed.
 We recommend a two-piece outfit, since you will only need to remove your top.
 Your mammography technician will give you a gown to wear while you are in the room.

 Please do not wear deodorant or apply lotions or creams to your chest area.

 When should I receive my results?